Diverticular Disease Awareness Week

 The most common symptoms include:

-• Lower abdominal pain
+- Lower abdominal pain

-• Bloating (increase in abdominal size due to gas)
+- Bloating (increase in abdominal size due to gas)

-• Change in bowel habit (diarrhoea or constipation)
+- Change in bowel habit (diarrhoea or constipation)

-• Mucus or blood in the stool
+- Mucus or blood in the stool

 The pattern of symptoms differs from one person to the next, but pain is often crampy, and it comes and goes.
 Click here to learn more about where the pain is typically experienced.

-It is important to remember that many symptoms of diverticular disease are very similar to those of more serious conditions such as bowel cancer so it’s important not to assume that they are due solely to diverticular disease.
+It is important to remember that many symptoms of diverticular disease are very similar to those of more serious conditions, such as bowel cancer, so it’s important not to assume that they are due solely to diverticular disease.

 If you experience a change in symptoms or develop new symptoms, especially blood in your stools, consult your doctor.
 You can also use our handy tool, the Poo-Torial, to give you more information about what the colour, consistency and frequency of your poo could indicate.
-Your doctor may want to check you over to make sure something completely unrelated to diverticular disease was not developing instead.
-The reason for this is that symptoms of diverticular disease may overlap with conditions such as irritable bowel syndrome (IBS), colitis and cancer.
+Your doctor might want to check you over to make sure something unrelated to diverticular disease was not developing instead.
+The reason for this is that symptoms of diverticular disease may overlap with conditions such as irritable bowel syndrome (IBS), colitis, and cancer.

 Diverticulitis – what to look out for

-Diverticulitis is when the pocket/s in the bowel can become infected.
+Diverticulitis is when the pocket(s) in the bowel can become infected.
 It often occurs in between 1 in 10 to a quarter of people with the condition, so knowing the symptoms and knowing what to do is vital.
 If any of the below symptoms are experienced, seek medical help immediately:

-• Worsening abdominal pain
+- Worsening abdominal pain

-• High temperature
+- High temperature

-• Nausea (feeling sick) or vomiting (being sick)
+- Nausea (feeling sick) or vomiting (being sick)

 Why is it important to raise awareness of diverticular disease?